FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/status.rst

 System log
 ----------------------

-When you enter the "Status Information - System Log" interface for the first time, all types of log data for the day are displayed by default.
+When you enter the "Status Information" -> "System Log" interface for the first time, all types of log data for the day are displayed by default.

 The log data is classified into levels, currently divided into: all, error warnings, basic settings, security settings, peripheral settings, main unit operations, teaching programs, tool applications, system settings, and file import and export.